x0shreyash/Pikaa/README.md

 ## Why Pikaa?

-Tired of cropping screenshots and making crusty text images just to share long tweets? pikaa lets anyone instantly create real-looking tweet cards—no paywalls, no templates, no editing pain.
-Just type, customize, and share.
+Tired of cropping screenshots and making crusty text images just to share long tweets? pikaa lets anyone instantly create real-looking tweet cards with no paywalls, no templates, no editing pain.
+Just type, customize and share.

 ## Features